Families of Berkovich spaces: Loci of validity

-We now turn back to the situation we have described at the beginning of the introduction.
-That is, we are given a morphism~$\phi : Y\to X$ between~$k$-analytic spaces, an object~$D$ on~$Y$, and we are interested in the way the properties of~$D_x$ vary for~$x$ going through~$X$.
+We now turn back to the situation we have described at the beginning of the Introduction.
+That is, we are given a morphism~$\phi\colon Y\to X$ between~$k$-analytic spaces, an object~$D$ on~$Y$, and we want to understand the variation of properties of~$D_x$ for~$x$ going through~$X$.
+This may be investigated by considering two kinds of problems.

-In fact, to get a description of the set of~$x\in X$ such that~$D_x$ satisfies a given property seems to be quite difficult.
-Even the description of~$\phi(Y)$, that is, of the set of point~$x\in X$ such that~$Y_x$ is {\em non-empty}, is actually highly non-trivial; let us quickly explain to what extent.

-$\bullet$ There is no hope of saying anything interesting without any compactness assumption, exactly like in the complex analytic case (think of what can be the image of an entire curve).

-$\bullet$ Assume now that~$Y$ and~$X$ are affinoid.
-If~$Y\to X$ is flat, then~$\phi(Y)$ is a finite union, of affinoid domains of~$X$: this is the aforementioned result of Raynaud ({\em cf.} \cite{frg2}, cor.
-5.11), and we give here a new proof of this fact (th.~\ref{imqsmooth}).
-But without flatness assumptions, the available descriptions are not that explicit.
-Simply, there are results by L. Lipshitz and Z. Robinson in~\cite{liprob}, and by H. Schoutens in the overconvergent case in~\cite{schou}, which both ensure that~$\phi(Y)$ is ``constructible'' with respect to a suitable, broad class of functions (that of Lipshitz and Robinson is not the same as that of Schoutens).
-Note also that F. Martin has given recently in~\cite{fmart} a purely geometric version of Robinson's statements and proofs, involving as building blocks some particular finite sequences of blow-ups.